MartyIce/martyice.github.io/_posts/2016-03-14-hello-again-world.md

 title: Hello (Again) World!
 ---

 Time to start YAB (Yet Another Blog)!
-I've made several half-assed efforts over the years to start a blog, and each one tends to fizzle out very quickly after inception.
+I've made several half-assed efforts over the years to start a blog, and each one fizzled out very quickly after inception.
 Here's why:

 1. *"No time to work on it"* - There IS time of course, but I choose spend it on other things.
-Hard to fix this one, but life is one big exercise in time management, and I'm always working on it.
+Hard to fix this one, but life is one big exercise in time management, and I'm always trying to improve.
 Surely I can find the time *somewhere*.

 2. *"Nothing interesting to write about"* - What I know is the tip of the iceberg, what I don't know is under the surface.
-Plenty to write about all around.
+Plenty to write about, all around.
 Poor excuse!

 3. *"I can't write"* - I try to be funny and entertaining, am not happy with the quality of the humor, and get discouraged.
-Hoping with time and practice, I whittle away the garbage, leaving a finely-tuned, prose wonderland.
+Hoping that with time and practice, I whittle away the garbage, leaving a finely-tuned, prose wonderland.

 4. *"Nobody reads what I write"* - Hard to argue with that one :), but let's see if we can't change that!